2025-11-23 8:23 AM - edited 2025-11-23 2:07 PM

 I believe such an issue can arise due to floating inputs and/or electrical noise, mainly if the board is sitting on an isolator.

-To fix this please make sure to implement pull-up or pull-down resistors in your design to ensure that the GPIO pin has a defined state when it is not actively driven by an external signal, or, if you are using a development board (in my case the NUCLEO-F411RE), make sure to place the board in a breadboard and connect GND.
+To fix this please make sure to implement pull-up or pull-down resistors in your design to ensure that the GPIO pin has a defined state when it is not actively driven by an external signal, or, if you are using a development board (in my case the NUCLEO-F411RE), make sure to connect to common GND.

 Best,